DRUG INTERACTIONS

 Can food interact with medicines?

-Yes — grapefruit inhibits the CYP3A4 enzyme, increasing levels of many drugs.
-Dairy reduces absorption of tetracycline antibiotics.
-Vitamin K in green vegetables alters warfarin's effect.
-Alcohol intensifies many sedative medicines.
+Yes — grapefruit inhibits the CYP3A4 enzyme, increasing the levels of many medicines.
+Dairy reduces the absorption of tetracycline antibiotics.
+Vitamin K in green vegetables alters the effect of warfarin.
+Alcohol increases the effect of many sedative medicines.

 How does mojApteczka check interactions?

-mojApteczka automatically compares all medicines in your cabinet against the DDInter 2.0 database containing over 1.3 million interaction pairs.
-When you add a new medicine, the system immediately flags potential conflicts with existing medicines.
+mojApteczka automatically compares all medicines in your home medicine cabinet against the DDInter 2.0 database, which contains over 300,000 interaction pairs.
+When you add a new medicine, the system immediately flags potential conflicts with medicines you already have.

 Should I check interactions for supplements too?

-Yes — supplements can cause serious interactions with medicines.
-St. John's wort weakens contraceptives and antidepressants.
-Iron reduces absorption of levothyroxine.
-High-dose vitamin K disrupts warfarin's effect.
+Yes — supplements can have serious interactions with medicines.
+St John's wort weakens contraceptives and antidepressants.
+Iron reduces the absorption of levothyroxine.
+High-dose vitamin K disrupts the effect of warfarin.